 Lite release

-Lite Release is a great option if you just want to allow your users to release their jobs to the devices without needing to interact with their Mobile Device (or if your users are unable to use a Mobile Device at all).
-The lite release is also good if your Multifunction Device doesn’t yet have the full embedded application yet, or if you don’t want to bother tracking copy or scan jobs.
+Lite release is a great option if you just want to allow your users to release their jobs to the devices without needing to interact with their mobile device (or if your users are unable to use a mobile device at all).
+The lite release is also good if your multifunction device doesn’t have the full embedded application yet, or if you don’t want to bother tracking copy or scan jobs.

-The full embedded application will provide all the same functionality as the lite release, but will also include the ability to track and control copy, scan, and fax jobs.
+The full embedded application provides all the same functionality as the lite release, but also includes the ability to track and control copy, scan, and fax jobs.
 The full embedded app also supports the use of badge or card ID readers that are plugged into the device directly to ease the sign in workflow for your users.

-For help deciding, see the manual page for printer apps here!
+For help deciding, learn more about the printer apps .

 Conclusion

-Now that you’ve worked through the computers you’ll be installing on and the ways you can strengthen the Edge Mesh to meet your needs, and the methods that your users can employ to release their jobs, you should have a good idea of all the moving parts within your new PaperCut Pocket or PaperCut Hive installation!
+Now that you’ve worked through the computers you’ll be installing on, the ways you can strengthen the system to meet your needs, and the methods that your users can employ to release their jobs, you should have a good idea of all the moving parts within your new PaperCut Pocket or PaperCut Hive installation!

-Take a look at the other sections in the PaperCut Pocket and PaperCut Hive help center to explore the features covered in this article at depth.
+Take a look at the other sections in this PaperCut Pocket and PaperCut Hive Help Center to explore the features covered in this article at depth.

 Comments